Kaiser Permanente Bernard J. Tyson School of Medicine: Facilities

 The Kaiser Permanente Bernard J. Tyson School of Medicine's main campus is in Pasadena, California, a city within Los Angeles County.
+The location is three blocks south from the regional offices at the corner of Los Robles Avenue and Green Street.
 The school occupies a four-story building designed to support student wellness and the school's collaborative curriculum.
 The building was designed by the Yazdani Studio of CannonDesign.

 The school houses supportive and administrative functions in two adjacent buildings to the Medical Education Building.

-Clinical training primarily takes place at six Kaiser Permanente medical centers in the greater Los Angeles area:
+Clinical training primarily takes place at seven Kaiser Permanente medical centers in the greater Los Angeles area: